-See also the case of SJ v HM Advocate 2020 SCCR 227, where a comparison is made between the position in Scotland and that in England.
+See also SJ v HM Advocate 2020 SCCR 227, where a comparison is made between the position in Scotland and that in England.
 The majority held that evidence of certain consensual activity between the appellant and the complainer around 10 to 11 days before the events specified in the charges, including kissing, cuddling and sexual intercourse, was irrelevant and collateral.

-The following passages from the opinions of Lord Turnbull and Lord Pentland in SJ were approved and applied by a full bench in CH v HM Advocate [2020] HCJAC 43:
+The following passages from the opinions of Lord Turnbull and Lord Pentland in SJ were approved and applied by a full bench in CH v HM Advocate 2021 J.C.
+45: